Olympus E-M5 II vs E-PM2

 |1.||Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 |5.||Olympus E-M10 II||Y||stereo||mono||-||-||micro||2.0||Y||-||-|

 It is notable that the E-M5 II has a microphone port, which is missing on the E-PM2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the E-PM2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-PM2 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-PM2 from Olympus.
+Both the E-M5 II and the E-PM2 have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the E-PM2 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M5 II and the Olympus E-PM2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus OM-D E-M5 Mark II: